sipgate-io/sipgateio-google-deployer/README.md

 ## Usage

-1. Create a GCP project, in which you want to run these examples.
+1. Create a GCP project on your [Google Cloud Dashboard](https://console.cloud.google.com/welcome), in which you want to run these examples.
 2. Start the tool with `./sipgate-io`.
 3. Follow the instructions in the terminal.